By Natasha Ramirez

 Yoga has been linked (both by scientists and practitioners) to a better mental headspace and connection to your body as a whole.
 Dealing with all the complications and struggles that have come up in 2020, I know I need a little mental health boost, and I’m sure I’m not the only one.

 If you’re looking for a brighter, happier 2021 (and you should!), picking up yoga is a simple and effective option.
-All you need is a quiet space, a yoga mat, and a willingness to learn.
+All you need is a quiet space, a yoga mat, comfortable yoga clothes and a willingness to learn.
+You can buy the best yoga clothes online, here you will find the yoga apparel you’re looking for – whether pants, tops, shorts and get the best fit.
 Here are some mental health benefits you can receive from adding yoga to your lifestyle:

 Increases Body Awareness